apache/pekko/docs/src/main/paradox/remoting.md

 You should always check the latest information about security and algorithm recommendations though before you configure your system.

-Since an Pekko remoting is inherently @ref:[peer-to-peer](general/remoting.md#symmetric-communication) both the key-store as well as trust-store need to be configured on each remoting node participating in the cluster.
+Since a Pekko remoting is inherently @ref:[peer-to-peer](general/remoting.md#symmetric-communication) both the key-store as well as trust-store need to be configured on each remoting node participating in the cluster.

 The official [Java Secure Socket Extension documentation](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html)